ethereum-optimism/optimism-tutorial/hardhat/README.md

      }
    }
    ```

+   At this point you need to wait until the `docker-compose build` ends, if it hasn't yet, and then run
+   `cd ~/optimism/ops ; docker-compose up`.

 4. Test the contract on Optimstic Ethereum.
 Hardhat will recognize it has not been compiled and compile it for you.